For a list of current & former BEAST officers, please go here: Officer List

 BEST Coordinators (1 UCSF, 1 UCB): BEST coordinators schedule and administer the BioEngineeering Student Talks (BEST) talks.
 BESTs provide a forum for Bioengineering students to practice talks, whether they be conference presentations, job talks, qualifying exams, etc. BEST talks take place at both campuses.
 Duties of the BEST coordinators include (a) arranging the schedule and rooms for meetings, (b) arranging food for each meeting (reimbursed through the Berkeley department office/Graduate Assembly and through MyExpense or ASGD for UCSF), (c) arranging A/V support for each meeting, (d) advertising BEST to the greater community.
 For facilitating room bookings, the Berkeley BEST coordinator is expected to become a BEAST signatory, which involves at the minimum taking an online quiz.
 This is a 1 year position.

-Social Committee (3 Members): The role of the social committee is to encourage Bioengineering students from different years and campuses to get together in a social setting on a regular basis.
-The responsibilities include: (a) organizing holiday party and BEAST bay cruise (b) suggesting places and times to meet for dinner, beer, and/or movies, (c) planning and advertising events such as picnics, ice-skating or bowling expeditions, hikes or volunteer opportunities and/or (d) proposing other cool events.
+Internal Networking Committee (4 Members): The role of the internal networking committee is to encourage Bioengineering students from different years and campuses to get together in a social setting on a regular basis.
+The responsibilities include: (a) organizing holiday party and the social events at the annual Bioengineering Conference (b) suggesting places and times to meet for dinner, drinks, and/or movies, (c) planning and advertising events such as picnics, ice-skating or bowling expeditions, hikes or volunteer opportunities and/or (d) proposing other cool events.
 The committee should set a social calendar at the beginning of the year and advertise to the group accordingly.
-This is a 1 year position
+This is a 1 year position.